-Olas Tulum, set on a private beach, is the very last hotel on the Tulum strip before the entrance to the Sian Ka’an Biosphere.
+Beachfront Olas Tulum is nestled at the end of the Tulum strip before the entrance to the Sian Kaan Biosphere.

 Fly into Cancún International Airport (www.cancun-airport.com), which is about a 90-minute drive from the hotel.
 Take your pick of airlines that fly direct from the US, including JetBlue (www.jetblue.com), American Airlines (www.aa.com) and United (www.united.com).
 From London, British Airways (www.britishairways.com) and Virgin Atlantic (www.virgin-atlantic.com) have direct flights from Gatwick (www.gatwickairport.com).
 One-way transfers with the hotel are $140 for two guests.

 Rental cars are available at Cancún International Airport; from there, take Highway 307 south to Tulum.
 As you arrive in Tulum, follow the sign for Boca Paila.
 Keep right at the Y-intersection with a police casita to the left, and continue south for 10.6 kilometres.
 Olas Tulum is the last driveway on the left-hand side before you reach the large concrete archway entrance to the Sian Ka’an Biosphere, just after Casa Chic.
 Turn into the driveway to unload your luggage, before parking in the hotel’s free car park.

 Worth getting out of bed for